cloudevents/spec/expression-language.md

 manipulation.

-The language is not constrained to a particular execution environment, which means it might run in a source, in a producer, in an intermediary, and it can be implemented using any tech stack.
+The language is not constrained to a particular execution environment, which means it might run in a source, in a producer, in an intermediary, and it can be implemented using any technology stack.

 The CloudEvents Expression Language assumes the input always includes, but it's not limited to, a single valid and type checked CloudEvent instance.
 An expression MUST NOT mutate the value of the input CloudEvent instance, nor any of the